tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 All of the members of the generic payload can be randomized.
 This enables instances of the generic payload to be randomized.
-SystemVerilog allows arrays, including dynamic arrays to be randomized.
+`uvm-python` allows arrays, including dynamic arrays to be randomized.

 2.4.1.2 Accessors